yahoojapan/chmpx/build.md

 (*) if ctlport option is specified, chmpx searches same ctlport in configuration
-    file and ignores "CTLPORT" directive in "GLOBAL" section. and chmpx will start in the mode indicated by the server entry that has beed detected.
+    file and ignores "CTLPORT" directive in "GLOBAL" section. and chmpx will start in the mode indicated by the server entry that has been detected.
 ```